 The brain also becomes more efficient at energy management when it notices calories have been restricted.
 This means metabolism is reduced.
 Restoring metabolism will take longer than the fat loss period.
 Depending upon how much weight is lost, it could be months or years.
 See section #3 in my post Defending Fat Loss for a deeper explanation.

 How do you build a calorie deficit consistently and yet not fall susceptible to regaining the weight later?
-When I researched this very question a few years ago, I came to the conclusion that the highest probably one had of succeeding would be if one lost the weight without experiencing hunger.
+When I researched this very question a few years ago, I came to the conclusion that the highest probability one had of succeeding would be if one lost the weight without experiencing hunger.
 This flies in contrast to the experiences of most dieters that try and tough it out with a moderation strategy that restricts calories without addressing (or respecting) hunger signals.
 And yet we know most dieters fail.
 Either in losing the weight or in keeping it off.

 The brain can outlast your willpower.
 It may take months or years, but eventually, it usually wins.
 The brain needs to trust the fat loss process or you will likely not be successful.
 Check out my post Approach Fat Loss Like You Would Approach a Cat for an instructive analogy on this point.